“I’m bored.” When’s the last time you said that? I bet not too long ago. If you give me 4 minutes, I’ll tell you why that’s a sign of a bad mindset.

-What’s the difference between a passive and active mindset?
+What’s the difference between a passive and an active mindset?
 And how do we even form an active mindset?
 I have a three-step-process that I’ve used to transform my own mindset.
 Feel free to use it too.

-Step 1: Acknowledge that passivity is bad
+Step 1: Acknowledge that a passive mindset is bad

 So when I talk about being bored, I’m not talking about being bored in a good way.
 Sometimes the best ideas come to us when we’re fully relaxed.
 That’s good.